As a new parent, one of the things you become really aware of before your baby is born is the concept of diapers.

 - Munchkin Step Diaper Pail – This one has a pretty cool design and is about the same price as the Ubbi.
 However, some reviewers have noted design flaws.
 For example, there’s no rubber bottom, so when you step on the peddle to open the lid, the pail slides around.
 Also, you have to manually stick your arm all the way in to push the diaper down to the bottom of the can.

-- Safety 1st Easy Saver Diaper Pail – This is by far the cheapest option ($16 at time of writing), so those on a budget may want to look at this one.
+- Safety 1st Easy Saver Diaper Pail – This is by far the cheapest option, so those on a budget may want to look at this one.
 The reviews actually aren’t too bad, but keep in mind, you generally get what you pay for.

 Okay, enough diaper talk.

-There you have it – our recommendation for the best diaper disposal system.
+There you have it – our recommendation for the best diaper disposal system in 2018.
 Maybe not the most exciting thing you’ll buy for your newborn, but certainly one of the more important and useful products.

 What have your experiences been with various diaper pails?
 Which is your favorite?
 Leave a comment below! 🙂